panduro97/trello/README.md

 * FE: Use React or Vue as Framework.
 * BE: Use node js.
+* Keep the FE and BE separated, as two different projects.
 * Don't use Trello's client library.
 Interact with Trello only thru the REST API.
 * Don't expose Trello API keys in the front end.
 * No mockup will be provided, you are totally free on the way you want to design this little application.